SALP Chapter 6

 "The Northern Sea?
 You mean Oden's Mediterranean Sea?"

-She had learned about it.
-It was one of the things the Newbellan people had taught her especially diligently.
-Because it was related to what they wanted from her.
+She'd learned about it.
+It had been one of the things Newbellans taught her most diligently.
+Because it was connected to what they wanted from her.

-"It's the Mediterranean Sea.
-We just call it the Northern Sea because it's the northern sea to us."
+"That's the Mediterranean Sea, right.
+We just call it the Northern Sea since it's north of us."

 Her heart sank.